amplamente/waves-theme/README.md

 # waves-theme

-Thank you for bought my theme!
+Thank you for use my theme!

 > Installation: